vircadia/vircadia-native-core/BUILD.md

 * In the Solution Explorer, right click interface and click Set as StartUp Project
 * Set the "Working Directory" for the Interface debugging sessions to the Debug output directory so that your application can load resources.
 Do this: right click interface and click Properties, choose Debugging from Configuration Properties, set Working Directory to .\Debug
 * Now you can run and debug interface through Visual Studio

+#### Devices

+You can support external input/output devices such as Leap Motion, Faceplus, Faceshift PrioVR, RTmidi, SixSense and more by adding each individual SDK in the visible building path.
+Refer to the readme file available in each device folder in /hifi/interface/external/ for the detailed explanation of the requirements to use the device.